 Web Server Port: The network port used by ZOOM Nitro to connect to the TSP via the network.

-ZOOM Nitro: ZOOM® is a registered trademark brand name owned by HME.
-A specialty communications timer system primarily used in the hospitality industry, such as QSRs or stores with drive-thru lanes.
+ZOOM Nitro: ZOOM[®] is a registered trademark brand name owned by HME.
+A specialty communications timer system primarily used in the hospitality industry, including QSRs or stores with drive-thru lane environments.

 Specifications